soumaiab/terraform-projects/hello-world-app/READme.md

 > kubectl -n hello get deploy hello-go

-> kubectl -n hello get pods -l app=hello-go
+> kubectl -n hello get pods -l 'app.kubernetes.io/name=hello-go'

 If you see a pod with STATUS=Running, the Go app is up again.